 Here are the steps for interactive operation:

-- Start Active@ KillDisk either from a bootable CD/DVD, a USB / floppy device or the Programs menu.
-The Detected Physical Devices screen appears.
+- Start Active@ KillDisk either from a bootable CD/DVD, a USB device, or the Programs menu.

-- Select a device and read the detailed information about the device in the right pane.
+- Select a device and read the detailed information about the device on the Properties pane.
 Below the device, select a logical partition.
 The information in the right pane changes.

 - To jump to a specific sector, type the sector number in the Sector box and press ENTER or click Go on the toolbar.

 - When you are satisfied with the identification of the device, close the Hex Preview panel (ALT+P).